rachel-mclean/dig333-devlog/README.md

     * On a multimeter, the black lead goes with COM, and the red lead goes with V
     * On a manual multimeter, you need to know what you're measuring so you can choose a range of values.
     * When electricity travels through a shorter distance, it encounters less resistance (ohms), resulting in increased current (amps).

-Platt, Charles.
-Make: Electronics (p.
-10).
-Make Community, LLC.
-Kindle Edition.
-    5. Quiz question: How does wet skin effect the flow of electric current?
+    * Quiz question: How does wet skin effect the flow of electric current?
-    1. Answer: Wet skin makes electricity encounter less resistance, so the flow of current increases.
+    * Answer: Wet skin makes electricity encounter less resistance, so the flow of current increases.

 1. Platt, Let's Abuse a Battery!
     1. Text, photos, etc.